zacharygriffee/dagify/readme.md

 - **Error Handling:** Computed nodes propagate errors via an `error` callback.
 - **Completion:** Nodes can be marked complete so that no further updates are emitted.
 - **Once Subscriptions:** Subscribe once and automatically unsubscribe after the first emission.
-- **Automatic Dependency Cleanup:** Computed nodes clean up their dependency subscriptions when there are no active subscribers, and reinitialize them when needed.
+- **Automatic Dependency Cleanup:** Computed nodes automatically clean up their dependency subscriptions when there are no active subscribers and reinitialize them when needed.
-- **RxJS Compatibility:** Built on a Subject-like API for interoperability.
+- **RxJS Compatibility:** Built on a Subject-like API for seamless interoperability.

 ## Installation